 - preserve the integrity and aesthetics of the University’s property.

-This policy does not apply to: (1) use of University facilities and property for activities and official events sponsored by the University; (2) use of University facilities and property for activities and events sponsored by University-Related Foundations, as defined in BOV-008: Policy on University-Related Foundations; (3) use of University facilities and property by its employees acting within the course and scope of their employment; or (4) use of University facilities and property by vendors and other unaffiliated persons that have a contractual relationship with the University, in the course of the performance of the contract.
+Sections 1, 2, 4, 5, and 6 of this policy do not apply to: (1) use of University facilities and property for activities and official events endorsed by the President and sponsored by the Office of Major Events, another University office, or a University-Related Foundation; (2) use of University facilities and property by its employees acting within the course and scope of their employment; or (3) use of University facilities and property by vendors and other unaffiliated persons that have a contractual relationship with the University, in the course of the performance of the contract.

 Public speaking and distribution of literature under this policy is not considered speech made by, on behalf of, or endorsed by the University of Virginia.